ElizSalt/ElizSalt/README.md

 ## Hi there 👋

+Welcome to my profile!
+🛠️I am a Mechatronics Engineering student, interested in robotics and algorithms.
-You can find my projects' code portion here💻
+⚙️You can find my projects' code portion here💻

 Follow me for more!